 Serve immediately, as is, or in a recipe of choice.
 You may also cool the quinoa, and then cover and store in the refrigerator for later use.
 Cooked quinoa will keep in the fridge for about one week.

-•If all of the water has been absorbed and the quinoa is still not tender, add an additional ¼ cup or so of water and continue cooking.
+• If all of the water has been absorbed and the quinoa is still not tender, add an additional 2-4 tablespoons of water and continue cooking.
 This can happen if the lid seal is not tight or a slightly rounded cup of quinoa was used.

-•To quickly cool the cooked quinoa for use in salads, spread it on a baking sheet and refrigerate, uncovered, until cool.
+•To quickly cool the cooked quinoa for use in salads, spread it evenly over a rimmed baking sheet and refrigerate, uncovered, until cool.
 Once cool, use in your recipe or store in a covered container to prevent the quinoa from drying out in the fridge.